jloughry/CV/README.md

     ps2pdf -dPDFSETTINGS=/prepress $(ps_file)
     chmod a-x,a+r $(pdf_file)

-It makes the PDF file bigger, and seems to make TeX fonts lighter in weight, but the resulting PDF file will have *everything* embedded.
+It makes the PDF file bigger, and seems to make TeX fonts lighter in weight, and hyperlinks in the PDF file disappear, but the resulting PDF file will have all fonts embedded.
+Interestingly, the names of fonts are lost; when viewed in 'Properties' in Adobe Acrobat Reader, the fonts in the PDF file have names like 'T3Font_154' (Type 3) instead of 'CMBX12' (Type 1).

 ### Machine-Readable Formatting